Zefinder/bao-fpmc/README.md

 # Fixed Priority Memory Centric scheduling over Bao

 ## Copyright Notice
-- [Bao](https://github.com/bao-project/bao-hypervisor "Bao lightweight static partitioning hypervisor on GitHub"): All files inside folders `bao-hypervisor`, `bao-demos` and `images/test` are licensed according to the specified license (See `README.md` and `LICENCE` for more information).
+- [Bao](https://github.com/bao-project/bao-hypervisor "Bao lightweight static partitioning hypervisor on GitHub"): All files inside directorys `bao-hypervisor`, `bao-demos` and `images/test` are licensed according to the specified license (See `README.md` and `LICENCE` for more information).
 Credits for the Fixed Priority Memory Centric scheduler implementation go to [Gero Schwäricke](https://github.com/gschwaer)
-- [FreeRTOS](https://github.com/FreeRTOS/FreeRTOS-Kernel "'Classic' FreeRTOS distribution (but here only Kernel)"): All files inside the folder `freertos-bao-fpmc/freertos` are licensed according to the specified license (See `LICENSE.md` for more information)
+- [FreeRTOS](https://github.com/FreeRTOS/FreeRTOS-Kernel "'Classic' FreeRTOS distribution (but here only Kernel)"): All files inside the directory `freertos-bao-fpmc/freertos` are licensed according to the specified license (See `LICENSE.md` for more information)

 ## Prerequisites